zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	2 \left| m - 1 \right| \ll 1.
 $$

-For large particles, this implies that surface reflection is almost completely absent, except for grazing angles.
+For large particles, this implies that surface reflection is almost entirely absent, except for grazing angles.
+Furthermore, the degree of deviation of light rays (due to refraction) from the initial direction is insignificant, so they virtually propagate in straight lines.

 However, unlike in the Rayleigh-Gans-Born approximation, we no longer assume that the phase delay and the absorption experienced by a ray of light as it passes though a (large) particle is negligible, which means that \\(\rho = 2 (m - 1) x\\) can take on arbitrary values \[[4](#references) (ch.
 11.1)\].